About building Flows

 - Connection - A connection is your unique level of access to the connected app (for example, admin or end user).

 - Input - Input fields determine how an action or function card proceeds.
-For example, the input field on Search for User action card might be Email address.
+For example, the input field on the Search for User action card might be the Email address field.

 - Output - Output fields contain the results that are generated by the event, action, or function card.
-For example, a User Unassigned from Application event card might produce output values like Date and Time, Message, Event ID, Event Type, and Event Time.
+For example, a User Unassigned from Application event card might produce output values such as Date and Time, Message, Event ID, Event Type, and Event Time.